byuawsfhtl/HandwritingRecognition/README.md

 * Matplotlib
 * EditDistance

-A .yaml files has been included that specifies the necessary dependencies.
+A .yaml file has been included that specifies the necessary dependencies.
 A conda environment can be created and activated by running the following commands:

 ```